 Just because introverts hate talking on the phone doesn’t mean that you must give up phone calls altogether.
 Here are some ways you can sidestep the issues, and get your communication needs met, too:

-- Start the conversation talking about something you know they love so they feel at ease (and much happier to have an extended, more expressive conversation with you)
+- Start the conversation by talking about something you know they love so they feel at ease (and much happier to have an extended, more expressive conversation with you).

 If you’re the introvert, go easy on yourself.
 Figure out ways to make talking on the phone more bearable, and you’ll be much happier, such as: